Skip to Content

 What is a valve?
 Valves allow fuel into the cylinder and spend the gases out.
 They are fitted to four-stroke engines, at least two per cylinder.

 The valves open and close sequentially and are timed to perfection with the movement of the piston.
-As the piston rises in the cylinder, the valves close, as the piston retreats, the valves open, and so on.
+As the piston rises in the cylinder, the valves close; as the piston retreats, the valves open, and so on.
 If the piston and valves overlap (use the same space at different times), the engine is an interference engine.

 Twin cam ATV engine timing marks